 This book was made using paper certified by the Forest Stewardship Council (FSC), which ensures responsible forest management.
 FSC is nongovernmental, non-profit organization that promotes the responsible management of the world’s forests.
 Chain-of-custody certification provides a guarantee about the production of FSC-certified products and is the path taken by raw materials from the forest to the consumer, including all successive stages of processing, transformation, manufacturing and distribution.

-2nd Edition will be printed in January/February 2022
+2nd Edition will be printed in October 2022

 Lilian Fraiji is a curator, a producer and an environment activist based in the Amazon, Brazil.
 She is specialist in Cultural Management from Barcelona University and has a Master’s degree in Curating Arts from the University of Ramon Llull, Barcelona.
 She is the co-founder and cura-tor of LABVERDE program, a platform dedicated to development of multidisciplinary contents involving art, science, traditional knowledge and ecology.
 As an independent researcher, she is interested in how culture is related to nature and how landscape is shaped in the Antropocene.
 She has curated several art exhibitions involving Nature, including Invisible Landscape (Stand4 Gallery–NYC–2018), Irreversível (Paiol da Cultura/ INPA, Manaus 2019) and How to talk with trees (Galeria Z42–Rio de Janeiro–2019).
 She’s also been the guest curator for Rock in Rio Am-azon and for the open call of Natura Music Prize Brazil in 2020.
 Currently she is grantee of Ser-rapilheira Program, is the curator of the online Festival called Tomorrow is Now, curator of online exhibition Embodied by Forest (ecoartspace USA) and is collaborating with Sonic Mat-ter: The Witness (Swiss) and The International Week of Music of São Paulo.